-Step 1: Download Pocket God Pocket God onto your iPhone or your iPod Touch.
+Step 1: Download Pocket God onto your iPhone or your iPod Touch.
 That's the 99 cent part.

 Step 2: Rename one of the island natives to someone; like your boss, neighbor, that guy that cut you off on the way to work this morning, or someone else that is particularly deserving.